 These earbuds are durable but not the most ergonomic for working out.

 If you’re looking for everyday earbuds that you may work out in a few times a month, these should be fine.
-If, however, you want these to be your go-to pair of workout earbuds: look into something else, like the Creative Outlier Gold, JLab JBuds Air Icon, or Jabra Elite Active 75t if you’re willing to shell out the cash.
+If, however, you want these to be your go-to pair of workout earbuds: look into something else, like the JLab JBuds Air Icon or up your budget and get the Jabra Elite Active 75t.

 How good is the battery?